-Stream Average ordinary hours of work per week Maximum ordinary hours of work per day

-(i) career firefighter stream

-(A) residential training courses 40 10

-(B) recruit training courses 40 10

-(C) all other duties 40 14
+Stream Average ordinary hours of work per week over a roster cycle Maximum ordinary hours of work per day (i) fire and rescue stream (A) residential training courses(B) recruit training courses(C) all other duties 40 40 40 10 10 14 (ii) communications stream (A) residential training courses(B) all other duties 40 40 10 14 (iii) rural fire service stream (A) full-time and part-time employees(B) casual employees 38 38 10 7.6 (iv) auxiliary firefighter stream not applicable ?

-(ii) communications stream

-(A) residential training courses 40 10

-(B) all other duties 40 14

-(iii) rural stream

-(A) full-time and part-time employees 38 10

-(B) casual employees 38 7.6

-(iv) auxiliary firefighter stream not applicable ?

 No maximum hours were stipulated in the IA or the SO.

-- (b) Except where an employee is participating in training, the ordinary hours prescribed in clause 15.1(a) shall be worked as prescribed below: - (i) career firefighter and communications streams (QFRS & QFRSCC 6.1.1 & 6.1.2) - (A) ordinary hours of work may be performed on any 5 days out of 7 consecutive days or on any 10 days out of 14 consecutive days. - (B) wherever practicable, days off shall be taken consecutively. - (C) a continuous shift work roster shall provide a minimum of 8 hours break between the finish of ordinary hours on one day and the commencement of ordinary hours on the following day. - (D) unless otherwise provided in a shift work roster, full-time employees will work an 8 week 320 hour cycle and the pattern of working hours shall be determined by the employer.
+- (b) Except where an employee is participating in training, the ordinary hours prescribed in clause 15.1(a) shall be worked as prescribed below: - (i) fire and rescue and communications streams (QFRS & QFRSCC 6.1.1 & 6.1.2) - (A) ordinary hours of work may be performed on any 5 days out of 7 consecutive days or on any 10 days out of 14 consecutive days. - (B) wherever practicable, days off shall be taken consecutively. - (C) a continuous shift work roster shall provide a minimum of 8 hours break between the finish of ordinary hours on one day and the commencement of ordinary hours on the following day. - (D) unless otherwise provided in a shift work roster, full-time employees will work an 8 week 320 hour cycle and the pattern of working hours shall be determined by the employer.